-Why You Should Read More Non-Fiction: Our 2024 Guide to Expanding Your Reading Horizons
+Why You Should Read More Non-Fiction

 As an English Literature graduate I have always been a voracious reader of fiction.
 I spent my childhood lost in imaginary worlds and raced through countless novels.
-It is only in recent years, however, that I’ve discovered the delights and benefits of non-fiction titles.
+It is only in recent years, however, that I’ve discovered the delights and benefits of non-fiction books.
 Looking back, I wish I had understood their importance earlier in my academic life.
 Beginning my course at university, I was struck by the interdisciplinary nature of my degree – in order to write essays on Milton, I needed to understand the history and politics of the English Civil War, and my reading of George Orwell was greatly informed by wider knowledge of nineteenth century culture.
 I quickly learnt that nothing can be fully appreciated in isolation.

 Non-fiction material is the basis of the majority of our national curriculum – history, science, religious studies, geography and many more subjects depend upon it.
 Yet the benefits of reading non-fiction books are rarely extolled in the classroom and children are taught that reading for pleasure equates to reading fiction.
-Often, the only non-fiction materials students will encounter are textbooks.
+Often, the only non-fiction books students will encounter are textbooks.
 Those who don’t enjoy fiction are led to think that they don’t enjoy reading – but this is not the case, they simply haven’t found the right books to engage them.

 Non-fiction makes up a substantial amount of the world’s literary output, and is something that we encounter daily.
 Newspapers, recipe books and even our Twitter feeds require us to interact with and assimilate non-fiction material.
 By encouraging students to explore factual writing as well as fiction, they will be better equipped to engage with the world around them.

-Whatever the topic, non-fiction reading will also provide your child with tools that can boost grades in the classroom.
+A crucial benefit of reading non-fiction is that, whatever the topic, non-fiction reading will also provide your child with tools that can boost grades in the classroom.
 Through non-fiction books, they will encounter new, and sometimes specialist, vocabulary and learn how to understand and assimilate information.
 For older students, non-fiction books will teach them how to interpret data and secondary sources, as well as how to structure arguments.
 This is excellent preparation for A Level study and beyond.

 Non-fiction books can delight students of all ages, from children just learning to read right up to teenagers applying to university.
 For younger readers, the Dorling Kindersley ‘Eyewitness’ series offer stimulating introductions to a whole range of subjects.
 ‘You Wouldn’t Want to Live Without’ is another great series which will engage curious children.